ai-cfia/nachet-backend/TESTING.md

 **Preconditions:**

 - [ ] Nachet backend is set up and running.
-Use the command `hypercorn -b :8080 app:app` to start the quartz server.
+Use the command `hypercorn -b :8080 app:app` to start the quart server.
 - [ ] The environment variables are all set.
 - [ ] :exclamation: The frontend is not running yet